ccprog/crosswordsearch/README.md

     result to the server. (`timer` attribute is needed, combination with `name` attribute is possible.)
     If the results are sent in, the plugin will not by itself process them in any way.
-    It will be the job of add-on plugins to consume the submissions.
+    It will be the job of other plugins to consume the submissions.
 See below for details.

 ### Submisson API

-The plugin publishes 3 hooks on result submissions.
+The plugin publishes 4 hooks on result submissions.
 In order of execution:

 1. **Filter** `crw_solution_permission`
     Filters the permission to submit a solution.
 Return false to deny submission.
+This will be displayed as an error to the user.
     Parameters:
     + `bool $permitted=true`
     + `WP_User $user` User object for submitter